Products & inventory

 Manage products in bulk with Create or update products (

-POST /v1/products) and read them back with Get products (GET /v1/products).Required fields include name, imageUrls[], categories[], weight, dimensions{depth,height,width}, and identifiers[{type,value}].
-Optional fields include externalIdentifier, sku, description, attributes[] (such as WEIGHTED), and details.Limits: up to 1,000 products per request, 10 requests per second per organization.For variable-weight products such as produce or deli items, set the product attribute to
+POST /v1/products) and read them back with Get products (GET /v1/products).Required fields include name, categories[], weight, dimensions{depth,height,width}, and identifiers[{type,value}].
+Optional fields include imageUrls[], externalIdentifier, sku, description, attributes[] (such as WEIGHTED), and details.Limits: up to 1,000 products per request, 10 requests per second per organization.For variable-weight products such as produce or deli items, set the product’s

-WEIGHTED and use details.weightedItemInfo.valueCentsPerMeasurementUnit for per-unit pricing (for example, price per pound).Pick & pack
+attributes to WEIGHTED, and set per-unit pricing on the store-inventory entry’s details.weightedItemInfo.valueCentsPerMeasurementUnit (for example, price per pound).Pick & pack

 Status updates